Cuttyhunk Island Recreational Lodging

 Location: Cuttyhunk Island, MA, 14 miles off the coast of New Bedford and just west of Martha’s Vineyard, MA.

-Description: A former Coast Guard lifeboat station now converted into a house with 2 separate apartments that can be rented separately of as the entire house.
+Description: Cuttyhunk Island is one of the Elizabeth Islands discovered in 1602 by Bartholomew Gosnold.
+A former Coast Guard lifeboat station now converted into a house with 2 separate apartments that can be rented separately of as the entire house.

-Facilities: One, 3-bedroom apartment (upstairs) and one, 2-bedroom apartment (downstairs), picnic area, fishing pier, boat launching ramp, nature trails, beaches, and island has boat docks.
-The facility has 3 golf carts for use by renters, no car ferries are available to the island.
+Facilities: One, 3-bedroom apartment (upstairs) and one, 2-bedroom apartment (downstairs), picnic area, fishing pier, nature trails, beaches, and island has boat docks.
+The facility has two golf carts for use by renters; no car ferries are available to the island.

 Activities: Swimming, boating, fishing, picnicking, and hiking.

-General Information: Cuttyhunk Island is one of the Elizabeth Islands discovered in 1602 by Bartholomew Gosnold.
-The upstairs 3-bedroom apartment can sleep up to 10 people plus 1 futon in the living room; the downstairs 2-bedroom apartment can sleep up to 5 people plus 2 futons in the living room.
+General Information: The upstairs 3-bedroom apartment can sleep up to 12 people plus 1 futon in the living room; the downstairs 2-bedroom apartment can sleep up to 5 people plus 2 futons in the living room.
 Each apartment is provided with separate living room, kitchen, and bathroom facilities, is fully furnished, including bed linen, towels, and blankets.
 Baby pen and folding beds are available on the premises.
 A laundry room with 2 washers and 2 dryers is located on the first floor for use by both apartments.
 Camping out is not allowed.
-See the Application Package for the pet policy.
-Guests should bring their own food (very limited and expensive on the island), laundry powder, dish liquid, paper products, etc. All applicable Coast Guard regulations apply at Cuttyhunk Island Recreational Lodging.
+Guests should be prepared with enough food for the week.
+Food is limited and expensive on the island.
+All applicable Coast Guard regulations apply at Cuttyhunk Island Recreational Lodging.
+For your convenience a cleaning list is provided here and is accessible at the facility.

 Commanding Officer (MWR)